 CHOICE verdict: Myth sprung!
 Don't rely on the claims of foam mattress manufacturers – try them out for yourself and check our reviews to see how firm the mattress really is.

-Many mattress manufacturers like to talk up their special 'cooling technology' that supposedly stops the bed from getting hot at night.
-Though we've found a few that live up to those claims, many mattresses tend to run medium-warm or warm, which can be an issue if you're a hot sleeper.
+Many mattress manufacturers like to talk up their special 'cooling technology' that supposedly extracts body heat or stops the bed from warming up at night.
+Though we've tested some models that live up to these claims, the majority do not.

-If you're a particularly sweaty sleeper or live in a hotter climate, you're probably better off looking for a mattress with a higher sweat repellent score in our test (this assesses a mattresses' permeability and water intake).
+Instead they tend to run medium-warm or warm, which can be an issue if you live in a warm climate, tend to run hot, or you're a particularly sweaty sleeper.
+In the latter case, you're probably better off looking for a mattress with a higher sweat repellent score in our test (this assesses a mattresses' permeability and water intake).

-Many mattresses tend to run medium-warm or warm, which can be an issue if you're a hot sleeper
+Many mattresses tend to run medium-warm or warm, which can be an issue if you tend to run hot

 Humans are generally pretty grubby animals: when we sleep, we release sweat, bodily fluids, dead skin cells and other delightful substances.
 The more permeable a mattress, the less it retains this gunk, which means less damage to the mattress (and less sleeping on gross stuff).